caiyuqing/Open-DPSM/tmp/readme.md

 ### Preprocessing and visual even extraction

-- Run this part to perform visual event extraction iteratively for each participant and each movie (see [Check information & event extraction](#Check-information-&-event-extraction)) for more information
+- Run this part to perform visual event extraction iteratively for each participant and each movie (see "Check information & event extraction" in [GUI](#gui)) for more information

 - The main codes of this section are: